A guide to gap years for parents

 • Students & graduates

-Personal and Financial Security should go without saying, security is a big issue these days and at Real Gap we take this issue very seriously.
-We have put in place various systems to help ensure personal and financial security for anyone who travels with Real Gap.
+Personal and Financial Security should go without saying, security is a big issue these days and at Real Gap Experience we take this issue very seriously.
+We have put in place various systems to help ensure personal and financial security for anyone who travels with us.